fanotify

 events.
 Use cases include virus scanning and hierarchical storage man-

 agement.
-Currently, only a limited set of events is supported.
-In
+In the original fanotify API, only a limited set of events

-particular, there is no support for create, delete, and move events.
+was supported.
+In particular, there was no support for create, delete,

-(See inotify(7) for details of an API that does notify those events.)
+(See inotify(7) for details of an API that did notify those events pre

 Additional capabilities compared to the inotify(7) API include the